City and traffic workshop

 About the Workshop

-Faculty of Transport and Traffic Engineering, University of Belgrade, is the organizer of traditional student workshop „City and Traffic”.
-It is an annual workshop for students of traffic engineering from 9 European countries that has been held since 1996, and Faculty of Transport and Traffic Engineering, University of Belgrade, is an equal participant over the last 5 years, as the only institution from non-EU countries.
-Workshop will be held from 10th to 14th of July 2017 and it will deal with specific urban traffic problems in the city of Belgrade.
-The team representing each country will consist of a supervisor (teaching staff from University or member of the Institute) and up to five students who will work in mixed teams.
-This way, in addition to encouraging international students and research institutions cooperation, workshop contributes to the exchange of professional experience in the field of traffic engineering and intercultural exchange.
+Faculty of Transport and Traffic Engineering, University of Belgrade, organized traditional student workshop „City and Traffic” in 2017 in Belgrade.
+Annual workshop that has been held since 1996, gathered students of traffic engineering from 9 European countries at the Faculty of Transport and Traffic Engineering, University of Belgrade, being an equal participant since 2011, as the only institution from non-EU countries.
+Workshop has been held from 10th to 14th of July 2017 and it dealt with specific urban traffic problems in the city of Belgrade.
+The teams representing each country consisted of a supervisor (teaching staff from University or member of the Institute) and up to five students who worked in mixed teams.
+This way, in addition to encouraging international students and research institutions cooperation, workshop contributed to the exchange of professional experience in the field of traffic engineering and intercultural exchange.

 Contact